MoistCode/ElementBlaster/README.md

 <a name="difficulty">
   <h2>
     <img src="https://raw.githubusercontent.com/MoistCode/ElementBlaster/gh-pages/assets/favicons/favicon-16x16.png">
       Too easy?
-Change difficult and try thy hand at becoming the top...sphere??
+Change difficulty and try thy hand at becoming the top...sphere??
   </h2>
 </a>
   Is one enemy too hard?
 What about two, or five, or twenty!
 With the option of choosing difficulties, you're able to leave feeling as if you have completed your thesis on...spherical..heroes?
 I don't know.
 Just know that you're able to change difficulties.
 There's even an endless mode for FOREVER BOOM BOOMS!